 For planning and scheduling purposes, review the most current applicable FSP to confirm planned chemical sampling stations, requested analytical suite and other data needs before conducting field work.
 Reference ID (RID) stickers will need to be obtained from SLD before fieldwork commences.
 A chemical sampling event will need to be created in SQUID for each sampling station that will be sampled for internal projects.
-Typically this is completed by uploading the information from the Combined Data tab of the SLD Submittal Sheet into SQUID after sampling.
-Section 6.5 and 7.0 details to procedure in a step-by-step process.
+Typically, this is completed by uploading the information from the Combined Data tab of the SLD Submittal Sheet into SQUID after sampling.
+Section 7.0 details to procedure in a step-by-step process.

 Label all sample containers with the sample site location and sample type (e.g. dissolved metals) and place the pre-printed RID stickers on the lid of one liter and one-gallon flexible plastic containers or they can be placed on the sides of rigid plastic or glass containers.
-RIDs must be implied vertically so they can be scanned by the laboratory's Specimen and Receiving Section.
 When labeling sample containers, sample type is typically abbreviated (e.g., TM, DM, Nuts, TSS/TDS).
 Write the RID number on the container with a Sharpie[®].
 A summary of the required containers, preservatives, and holding times for various analyses is given below (Table 2).
 The RID number of each sample container is recorded in the Activity ID's/RIDs section of the Stream and River Field Form.
 Before sampling, ensure RIDs on containers, and sample type match the RIDs for each analytical suite identified in the Stream/River Field Data Form.

-Use self-adhering labels for organic bottles/vials.
-Fill out labels on organics bottles and label containers before sampling to avoid having to write on wet surfaces.
-Only use pencils to fill out labels for organics.
+Ensure RIDs are applied to organics bottles before sampling to avoid having to apply on wet surfaces.
+Only use pencils to fill out labels for organics, if needed.

 Instantaneous sonde measurements (i.e., temperature, specific conductance, salinity, dissolved oxygen, saturated dissolved oxygen, pH and turbidity) and stream flow are required to be collected at each chemical sample station.
 Data is recorded on the Stream/River Field Data Form.
 Instantaneous sonde measurements can be taken simultaneously with chemical samples, if taken so that the sediment is not disturbed at the chemical sampling point.
-Refer to SOP 6.1 Sondes (NMED/SWQB 2024) for information regarding collection of instantaneous measurements.
-Refer to SOP 7.0 Stream Flow Measurements (NMED/SWQB 2022) for information regarding flow measurements.
-If no flow is observed during sample run, ensure it is recorded on Stream and River Field Data Form and documented with a picture.
+Refer to SOP 6.1 Sondes (NMED/SWQB 2025 or current version) for information regarding collection of instantaneous measurements.
+Refer to SOP 7.0 Stream Flow Measurements (NMED/SWQB 2022 or current version) for information regarding flow measurements.
+If no flow is observed during the sample run, ensure it is recorded on Stream and River Field Data Form and documented with a picture.

-Collect water samples by immersing the sample container below the surface of the water with the container mouth facing upstream and all exposed flesh downstream from the opening of the container.
-Attempt to sample where the stream is flowing, well mixed and preferably more than 6 inches deep.
-Sample at mid-channel or as far away from the bank as possible.
+Collect ambient water samples at monitoring site by immersing the sample container below the surface of the water with the container mouth facing upstream and all exposed flesh downstream from the opening of the container.
+Sample where the stream is flowing, well mixed and preferably more than 6 inches deep and representative of AU.
 Avoid getting streambed sediment or water surface materials in the sample.
+If sampling location must deviate more than 500 meters from established monitoring site, a new site must be created.
 For Equal-Width-Increment and Depth-Integrated Sample Collection Methods refer to Appendix A of this SOP.

 It is not necessary to rinse new sampling containers, except for organic carbon samples (see organic carbon sampling below), with analyte-free or sample water before collecting the sample.
-If re-using sampling containers such as buckets or one-gallon cubitainers to collect water for multiple samples, rinse the container twice with ambient water before collecting the sample.
+If using sampling containers such as buckets or 1-gallon cubitainers to collect water for multiple samples, rinse the container twice with ambient water before collecting the sample.
 When adding acid to cubitainers, never insert the pipettor below the top of the neck of the cubitainer and keep the pipettor at an angle above the cubitainer to reduce the chance of debris falling off the pipettor or your hand into the sample.
-Pipettes need to be stored separately, in a dry secure container, where pipettes are not exposed to elements during transportation.
-Typically, container used for storage of pipettes would be similar to a Tupperware[®] container.
-Sample containers can be pre-acidified up to one week before use.
-Pre-acidified containers should be labeled and stored in secondary containment, such as coolers, with the lid propped open to minimize vapor buildup.
-Pre-acidified containers should not be opened in a closed area or near the face.
-Pre-acidified nutrient containers must be stored separately from pre-acidified total metals and dissolved metal containers so that cross contamination does not occur.